 These goggles ventilate well enough that we would recommend them for both resort and backcountry skiing, so long as you don't hike uphill with them on your head all day long.
-We rank these among the top of the heap in terms of ventilation, and their system works as well as the Smith Squad, and Anon M4.
-If you seek the ultimate in ventilation we suggest you check out the Julbo Aerospace with their unique pop-out lens system.
+We rank these among the top of the heap in terms of ventilation.

 Ease of Changing Lenses

 The Blok has a pretty standard lens/frame interface in the form of numerous notches around the edge of the lens that snap onto small posts in the inner lip of the frame itself.
 This lens attachment system is reliable and works well, although changing lenses is a bit more time consuming than many of the higher end models we tested.
 Changing the lenses on the Blok requires pulling with moderate force on the frame to separate it from the lens as well as lining it back up and pushing with a similar amount of force to secure it back in place.
-Many goggle designs share this attachment style including the Smith Squad, Oakley A-Frame 2.0, and Zeal Nomad.
-There are many models on the market with significantly easier lens change systems, including the magnetic lenses on the Anon M4 and Smith I/O Mag, or the press-fit systems on the Electric EG3 or the Dragon NFX.
+Many goggle designs share this attachment style which has proven itself for years.
+There are many models on the market with significantly easier to change lenses, but for most users the Blok is just fine .

 After our testing concluded we thoroughly checked the Blok for damage or premature wear.
 Despite plenty of use skiing hot laps at the resort and being stuffed into a backpack for a number of backcountry ski runs, the Blok appears no worse for the wear.
 The lenses have zero scratches inside or out, and the face foam, strap, and vents all are in fine condition.
 The unique ventilation system looks to be somewhat more durable than the typical fragile open-cell foam that comes on most goggles.
 The strap, on the other hand, is a little thinner and flimsier feeling than most of the competition.
 That said, we see no reason why the Blok wouldn't last you for several seasons if cared for properly.

 The Blok has a little more of a classic and angular style than many of the models in our test selection.
 Goggles have had this general look for decades, and Giro has made a visually appealing goggle that fits well with or without a helmet in the Blok.
-It doesn't have the space-age or bug-like looks of some of the new super large or bulbous frameless competitors like the Electric EG3 or the Dragon NFX, but it can certainly hold its own with a more subdued and understated style that can stand the test of time.
+It doesn't have the space-age or bug-like looks of some of the new super large or bulbous frameless competitors, but it can certainly hold its own with a more subdued and understated style that can stand the test of time.

-At a retail price of only $100, the Blok is one of the least expensive models in our test selection.
+With a price that's easy on the wallet, the Blok is one of the least expensive models in our test selection.
 Considering the excellent fit, comfort, ventilation, and good quality optics, we feel this is a good value.
-That said, the Blok was bested by the Smith Squad for our Best Buy Award due to that competitor's similar comfort, style, optics, and overall performance with two lenses included for the same price.
-We still feel that the Blok is an excellent goggle for the price, and replacement lenses are only $25.
+The Blok was in the running for our Best Buy Award but other options with similar comfort, style, optics, and overall performance, and with two lenses included for the same price, edged out the Blok.
+We still feel that the Blok is an excellent goggle for the price, and replacement lenses are relatively inexpensive.